 Welcome to the website of the Migration Branch of the Australian High Commission in London.
 We are an overseas office of the Department of Immigration and Border Protection (DIBP).
-We service clients who are usually resident in the United Kingdom and Ireland.
+We service clients who are usually resident in the United Kingdom, Ireland and Ukraine.

 You should not book flights or make travel commitments until you have a visa to travel to Australia.
 The department will not be liable for any financial loss incurred by clients whose visa application was finalised later than expected or unsuccessful.

 Important Changes - November 2016

 From 18 November 2016, a number of significant changes will take place to Australia's immigration and citizenship legislation, as well as upgrade to our systems.

 More comprehensive information can be found at www.border.gov.au, but a summary of these changes follows: